-Cannabis has long been hailed for its strong protective qualities for the nerves and brain.
-It also has powerful anti-inflammatory properties and significant antioxidant effects too.
-Now medical cannabis is being tested as a treatment for Amyotrophic Lateral Sclerosis (ALS).
+Scientists are testing medical cannabis as a treatment for Amyotrophic Lateral Sclerosis (ALS).
 Patients with this disease usually do not have much time before their breathing muscles fail (respiratory control).
-And there is no known cure for ALS.
+There is no known cure for ALS.
 But medical cannabis oil can relieve many uncomfortable symptoms associated with ALS.
+Cannabis has long been hailed for its strong protective qualities for the nerves and brain.
+It also has powerful anti-inflammatory properties and significant antioxidant effects.
 Medical cannabis can improve appetite, reduce pain, relieve depression, improve sleep and reduce muscle tremors.
-Using the correct form of medical cannabis also ensures there are no side effects or forms of addiction to this natural therapy.
+Use the correct form of medical cannabis to avoid side effects or addiction to this natural therapy.

 How Do Cannabinoids Affect ALS?